-If you’re in the market for new windows, you may be aware of the multiple types of windows available to you.
+If you’re in the market for new windows and looking for a window installation service, you may be aware of the multiple types of windows available to you.
 Though vendors commonly offer single pane, double pane, and even triple pane windows, the double pane is the industry standard for a reason.

 How did windows, as we know them, come about?
 Why are double pane windows so popular?
 Most importantly, why should you choose double pane windows over the alternatives?
 This brief guide to double pane windows will answer these questions and more.